rqlite/rqlite/DOC/CLUSTER_MGMT.md

 ]
 ```

 `id` specifies the node ID of the server.
 This can be found in the logs when the node starts up if it was auto-generated. `address` specifies the IP and port of the Raft address. `non_voter` controls whether the server is a read-only node.
 If omitted, it will default to false, which is typical for most rqlite nodes.

-Simply create entries for all nodes.
+Next simply create entries for all nodes.
 You must confirm that nodes you do not include here have indeed failed and will not later rejoin the cluster.
 Ensure that this file is the same across all remaining rqlite nodes.
 At this point, you can restart your rqlite cluster.